CORPORATE PARTNERSHIPS, DONATIONS AND SPONSORSHIP

 2.9 All sponsored educational materials shall be directed to the division which shall review them and ensure that they meet the following standards prior to distribution to the school:

-2.9.1 Accuracy Statements are consistent with established fact or with prevailing expert opinion.
+2.9.1 They are consistent with established fact or with prevailing expert opinion.

 2.9.2 Objectivity Points of view are fairly represented.
 If the subject is controversial, arguments are balanced.
 Any sponsor bias is clearly stated and references to differing views are made.